bengold/tumblr-themes.tmbundle/README.markdown

 ### What is this? ###

 This is is a tmbundle for the Mac text editor [TextMate](http://macromates.com/).
-It contains snippets for every Block an Variable from the the Tumblr custom themes docs as of April 2011.
+It contains snippets for every Block an Variable from the Tumblr custom themes docs as of April 2011.
 There are a lot of snippets in this bundle, about a megabyte's worth (which is pretty fucking big for a TextMate bundle).
 They have been organized in a manner that is similar to the [theme docs](http://www.tumblr.com/docs/en/custom_themes), but some adjustments have been made to make the snippets easy accessible in the contextual menu.

 This version is still a work in progress and I plan on finishing it up very soon...